ucl-cssb/StabilityFinder/README.md

 **Model**
 This example does not use an SBML model but instead provides StabilityFinder with the cuda file directly.
 This is the model.cu file.

 **Input file**
 The input file is set up as shown in the examples folder.
-As this model only contains two species, u and v, these are selected for thefit as well as initial condition scan.
+As this model only contains two species, u and v, these are selected for the fit as well as initial condition scan.

 **run file**
 The pythonpath must be set to point to the directory in which cuda-sim was installed.
 $export PATH=\<dir\>:$PATH